thousuza/wubOS/README.md

 # How to Setup
 > [!CAUTION]
-> The only official places to install the **wubOS iso image file** is this GitHub repo.
+> The only official places to download the **wubOS iso image file** is this GitHub repo.
 NEVER install it from any other places.
 Be aware.

 To install **wubOS**, go ahead to [Releases](https://github.com/thousuza/wubOS/releases) and grab the lastest iso.
-> [!NOTE]
-> The only supported bit is x64.
+Note that only x64 is supported.

+And now after booting it up, you will be booted in as:
+`wub!guest /> `

+Run `os.install` to go into the installer.
+Follow the steps.
+And finish!
+Yay!

+For a list of commands, run `cmd.list`.